dpletzke/english-connections-core/README.md

 - Secrets/credentials stay out of the repo; AWS auth supplied via environment or local profile.

 ## Open Tasks
-- Document AWS credential expectations and example `econ-content upload` flows.
+- Document AWS credential expectations and example `econn-content upload` flows.
 - Decide on a policy for remote-only puzzles (delete vs. keep) and encode it in the CLI.
 - Add more fixtures covering edge-case manifests and multi-puzzle uploads.